NYC Bucket List (From a Local!)

 - Explore some of NYC’s independent bookstores

-- Go gallery hopping in Chelsea
+- Go gallery hopping in Chelsea and admire contemporary art

 - See the street art in the hip Bushwick neighborhood of Brooklyn